ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 ## Network swing
 {: #hcxclient-migrations-network-swing}

 If the goal is data center evacuation into the {{site.data.keyword.cloud_notm}}, then the next to last step before HCX removal is the network swing.
-Network swing achieves a migration of the network subnet that houses the migrated VMs from the source data center to an NSX overlay network within the {{site.data.keyword.cloud_notm}}.
+Network swing achieves a migration of the network subnet that houses the migrated VMs from the source data center to a VMware NSX® overlay network within the {{site.data.keyword.cloud_notm}}.

 Swinging the network involves the following steps:
 * Verify that the network is evacuated of all workloads and any non-VM networked devices are either moved to another network, functionally migrated to cloud, or deprecated.